jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

        -f feature_barcodes.tsv \
        -r1_c 0,12

-This library is built using Drop-seq platform.
-The first 12 bases are cell barcodes and the following 8 bases are UMIs.
-Based on the base content plot, the GC content of cell barcodes are quite even.
-The UMIs are slightly T enriched.
+This library was constructed using the Drop-seq platform, where the first 12 bases correspond to cell barcodes, and the following 8 bases represent UMIs.
+Based on the base content plot, the GC content of the cell barcodes is evenly distributed.
+However, the UMIs show a slight T-enrichment.

 .. image:: Pyplot_read1_per_base_seq_content.webp
    :width: 350px